Rights of First Refusal on French Property

 - Whether successors to the owner and beneficiary will have an entitlement;

-- Any conditional clauses that might apply, eg planning.
+- Any conditional clauses that might apply, eg planning;

 Enforcement of the Agreement

 If a beneficiary can meet the double proof standard, not only can they force the cancellation of the sale, they may also petition the court to substitute the beneficiary for the third party purchaser, essentially allowing the beneficiary to step into the shoes of the third party purchaser.
-In this scenario, ownership of the real property would be transferred from the seller to the beneficiary as if the pacte de préférence had never been breached.

 A word of caution is needed about farmer's rights - as always.

-If the third party on the land is a farmer it may well be that on disposal of the land they have priority rights to purchase it over the beneficiary of a pacte de préférence.
+They will normally have priority rights to purchase it over the beneficiary of a pacte de préférence.

 Whether this occurs will depend on the nature of the farmer's rights; if they hold a ‘bail fermier/bail rural’ they have an automatic right over anyone else to purchase the land if the owner decides to dispose of it.